coveo/source.coveo.com/_posts/2021-09-21-session-aware-recommendations.md

 [SALESPERSON_IMAGE_HAPPY_BEHAVIOUR]

 We propose the *Session aware recommender*, a model follows you along your shopping or browsing session.
 A session is defined by a bloc of uninterrupted browsing (with less than 20 minutes of inaction).
 By considering your history and your current actions, it generates recommendations that are up to the point with what you want __right now__.
 Items that represents your current interest are vectorized in a complex form that integrates factors such as their name, category, brand and price.
 Then, they are compared with all the other items in the catalog for their similarity.
 The items that are the most likely to fit your intent are returned as recommendations.
 All the vectors are pretrained periodically with our idea of a [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) adapted to purchase recommendation.
 By integrating more parameters into the embeddings than solely the user-item interactions, we allow more personalized and diverse recommendations.
-More than that, paired with our training method, there is a way to control the trade-off between similarity and diversity and a way to gage the precedence of your past into the algorithm.
+More than that, paired with our training method, there is a way to control the trade-off between similarity and diversity and a way to gage the precedence of your past actions into the algorithm.

 ## How does it acquire its awareness?